 The Office of Fair Trading's Consumer Protection team aims to ensure that local and visiting consumers' rights are respected in Gibraltar and that they are able to engage with local businesses with confidence.
 In addition the team also focuses on ensuring a level playing field between businesses in Gibraltar.
-The Consumer Protection team seeks to achieve these objectives by fulfilling its responsibilities as set out by the Fair Trading Act 2015 (FTA).
+The Consumer Protection team seeks to achieve these objectives by fulfilling its responsibilities as set out by the Fair Trading Act 2023

 The Consumer Protection team has the following responsibilities under the FTA: